zentri/WiConnectJS/README.md

   }
 }

+// function to execute when the socket has been opened successfully ws.onopen = function() {
+  // log a message once websocket connection handshake is complete console.log('WebSocket open to WiConnect device!');

+  // use 'list' command using a serial terminal, or using WiConnectJS
+  // open streams on the device will be displayed including a 'WEBS' stream
+  // indicating the open websocket
+  // e.g. using serial terminal
+  // > list
+  // ! # Type  Info
+  // # 0 WEBS  12.34.56.78:80 12.34.56.78:54460

-// send a WebSocket message to the WiConnect device ws.send('I am a teapot.');
+  // now that the websocket is connected, send a message to the WiConnect device ws.send('I am a teapot.');

+  // using a serial terminal, or using WiConnectJS read the stream
+  // e.g. using serial terminal
+  // > read 0 14
+  // I am a teapot.

-// close the WebSocket connection ws.close();
+  // close the websocket
+  ws.close();

+  // note: the websocket will not be immediately closed
+  // WiConnect will keep the websocket open until all stream data has been read
+  // e.g.
+  // > read 0 1
+  // > [2015-03-23 | 03:21:37: Closed: 0]
+};
 ```

 ## Licence